Tannu-Saxena02/devConnect/HomeworkNotes.md

 - Create GET /profile API and check if you get the cookie back - ✅ Done Project Related
 - Install jsonwebtoken - ✅ Done Project Related
 - In login API,after email and password validation,create a JWT token and send it to user in cookies - ✅ Done Project Related
-- read the cookies inside your profile API and find the loggedin user
+- read the cookies inside your profile API and find the loggedin user - ✅ Done Project Related
 - userAuth middleware - ✅ Done Project Related
 - add the userAuth middleware in profile and a new sendConnectionRequest API - ✅ Done Project Related
-- set the expiry of JWT token and cookies to 7 days and disadvantage of not expiry the token or cookie when we login in cybercafe others computers
+- set the expiry of JWT token and cookies to 7 days and disadvantage of not expiry the token or cookie when we login in cybercafe others computers: https://chatgpt.com/c/68a6b063-90bc-8332-98d0-4e214147445a
 - Create userSchema method to create JWT - ✅ Done Project Related
 - Create userschema method to compare password - ✅ Done Project Related

 - Explore tinder APIS
 - Create a list of all API you can think of in DEV TINDER
-- Group multiple routes under respective routers.
+- Group multiple routes under respective routers. - ✅ Done Project Related
-- Read documentation for Express.Router
+- Read documentation for Express.Router : https://expressjs.com/en/guide/routing.html
 - Create route folfer for managing auth,profile,request routers - ✅ Done Project Related
 - Create authRouter,profileRouter,requestRouter - ✅ Done Project Related
 - Import these router in app.js - ✅ Done Project Related